aninternetof/Color_Lamp/README.md

 I am using a BeagleBone Black to control the lamp.
 But, the code is Python2, so if you can run Python and have decent PWM capabilities, then this code is for you!

 ## Interface
-You can communicate to the BeagleBone Black over a simple JSON HTTP posts.
+You can communicate to the BeagleBone Black with simple JSON HTTP posts.

 ## Tasks in progress
 ### Twitter data feed